 The European Council does not have the power to make laws, but it can ask the European Commission to propose laws.

 The European Council mostly takes its decisions by consensus.
-However, in certain specific cases outlined in the EU treaties, it decides by unanimity or by qualified majority.
+This means that no member opposes the decision.
+However, in certain specific cases outlined in the EU treaties, it decides by taking a vote.
 If a vote is taken, neither the European Council President nor the Commission President takes part.

 Role in nominations and appointments